SiddheshNan/Acer-A515-51G-Hackintosh/Keyboard-Fix.md

 ## [Working] Keyboard fix for MacOS

-Many people have reported a problem that their Keyboard is not working after installation of MacOS.
+Many people have reported a problem that their Keyboard is not working after installation of MacOS. <br />
-Upon Further Investigation, I Have found that `BIOS` version might affect this.
+Upon Further Investigation, I Have found that `BIOS` version might affect this. <br />
-You need v1.19 `BIOS` verion.
-In Any other `BIOS` version than this, the MacOS *might* not work.
+You need v1.19 `BIOS` version.
+In Any other `BIOS` version than this, the Keyboard *might* not work. <br />

 ### Really Simple Fix - Courtesy of @[rahulbablu](https://github.com/rahulbablu)